julijakvetna/ai-ba-assistant/README.md

   - **BPMN Diagram** in PlantUML syntax
 - Displays BPMN diagram PlantUML code and provides a link to visualize it using a public PlantUML server.

+✅ **Project Context Reminder**
+- Allows selecting or adding a project.
+- Displays project goals, stakeholders, constraints, and current issues.
+- Context information is automatically shown when working with User Stories, Action Items, or Diagrams.
+- Project data is stored locally in `project_context.json` and can be updated from the app interface.

 ---

 ## ⚙️ How to Run Locally